-c) LINK
+(c) LINK

-LINK connects the cash machines of its ATM-operating members with the card systems of its card-issuing members.
+LINK connects the cash machines of its ATM-operating members with the card systems of its cardissuing members.
 LINK does not install or operate cash machines: these are run by LINK members themselves.
 LINK operates 24 hours a day, seven days a week, 365 days a year and is a fully online network; all transactions are authorised in real time.
-The LINK network has 38 members.
+The LINK network has 38 members and is operated by Link Scheme Limited.

-2.89 The diagram below describes which part of the chain of transaction forms the services provided by VocaLink to each of the three operators.
+2.88 Figure 3 describes which part of the chain of transaction forms the services provided by VocaLink to each of the three operators.